andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-18-Inheritance.markdown

 <u>Polymorphism<u>

 __Polymorphism__ is a term originating from biology, where _poly_ means many and _morphism_ means forms (this is a simplification).
-In programming, polymorphism refers to the ability for an object to behave in differnet ways and exhibit different behaviour based on the context it's ised in.
+In programming, polymorphism refers to the ability for an object to behave in differnet ways and exhibit different behaviour based on the context it's used in.

 <u>Method Overriding<u>